 This ends up being mostly about bad research methodlogy, so I started a new notebook of results about people and social cognition called social brain.

-I assert the inaccessibility of good models of society to you and me, and the increasing availability of such models to large data-mining organisations in the form of weaponised psephology, will increasingly squeeze out democratic agency, whatever that was supposed to be, and make society into the passive object of entrenched power, with everyone except the elites sealed in protective filter bubbles.
+I assert the inaccessibility of good models of society to you and me, and the increasing availability of such models to large data-mining organisations will increasingly squeeze out democratic agency, whatever that was supposed to be, and make society into the passive object of entrenched power, with everyone except the elites sealed in protective epistemic communities.
 Although vast global conspiracies have not existed in history, we have become the midwives of the world which will enable them.

 Anyway, let’s look at how we look at the world without that.

 - A class divided is the documentary about the blue eyes/brown eyes experiment.

 - Add some links about ethnic bias in perception etc.